codebyfaisal/project.github.io/README.md

 - **Cards with Animations:**
   - Engaging and visually appealing cards are implemented throughout the website.
   - These cards include animations and hover effects to provide a dynamic user experience.

-## Preview

-Insert screenshots or GIFs showcasing the different pages and animations here.

 ## Technologies Used